 The rate at which a processor can perform the FDE cycles to process instructions is called the clock speed.
 For instance, a processing unit with a 3.5GHz clock speed can process 3,500,000,000 instructions per second.

 Recent computers have a high clock speed and more advanced processors may also have multiple cores (dual core, quad core etc.) which enable them to process several FDE cycles simultaneously.
 They may also contain cache within the CPU which can be used to store (and retrieve at a very fast rate) recently or frequently used instructions or data without the need to retrieve these from primary memory.
-A Central Processing Unit (CPU) with multiple cores, a certain amount of cache and a high clock speed will benefit from an increased performance.
+A Central Processing Unit (CPU) with multiple cores, a certain amount of cache and a high clock speed will lead to an increase of the performance of the CPU.

 Inside the CPU – Drag and DropOpen in New Window